AlbertFrost/HockeyTimeKeeper-sDatabase/Design Document Changes.md

 # Hockey Time Keeper's Database Design Changes

+* Player
+  * Add an override for equals, hashCode and implement Comparable for the new collection object to use

+* Skater and Goalie
+  * Implement Comparable

 * Table
   * Modify the class to be an Interface with two abstract methods:
   * public String createTableString()